-- Students in the Andreas School of Business are expected to know the attendance policy and to respect its implementation. - Students in the Andreas School of Business are expected to behave professionally at all times, including the return of email messages and phone calls from faculty and staff. - Students in the Andreas School of Business will maintain business-like behavior at all times and show respect for fellow students, faculty and administrators.
+- Students in the Andreas School of Business are expected to know the attendance policy (see Class Attendance Policy) and to respect its implementation. - Students in the Andreas School of Business are expected to behave professionally at all times, including the return of email messages and phone calls from faculty and staff. - Students in the Andreas School of Business will maintain business-like behavior at all times and show respect for fellow students, faculty and administrators.